Biest may be the preferred way to treat low estrogen in the setting of menopause.

 In order to understand the benefit, you need to know just a few basics about HRT.

 The first has to do with the concern over using estrogens and estrogen therapy to treat low estrogen.

-In the early 2000's there was a study (the Women's Health Initiative) which showed that using estrogen, specifically in the setting of menopause, may lead to an increased risk of heart disease (heart attacks), breast cancer, stroke and venous thromboembolism (3) (blood clots).
+In the early 2000s, there was a study (the Women’s Health Initiative) that showed that using estrogen, specifically in the setting of menopause, may lead to an increased risk of heart disease (heart attacks), breast cancer, stroke, and venous thromboembolism (3) (blood clots).

 The women undergoing treatment for HRT during this time were experiencing significant relief from their symptoms but were placed at an increased risk of the events listed above.

 This caused a massive shift in thinking among physicians and MANY women were pulled off of HRT in a hurry.